mondoohq/docs/docs/mql/mql-write.md

 Think of built-ins as the verbs of MQL:

-- `.where()` narrows down what you’re looking at.
+- `.where()` narrows down what you're looking at.
 - `.map()` transforms the results.
 - `.all()`, `.any()`, `.none()`, `.one()` let you assert truth over collections.
 - `.list`, `.length`, and `.containsOnly` help you structure and compare results.

-In the following sections we’ll explore each built-in in detail, with examples you can run in the shell.
-You’ll see both policy-style checks and inventory-style queries so you can use them in compliance scenarios as well as live investigation.
+In the following sections we'll explore each built-in in detail, with examples you can run in the shell.
+You'll see both policy-style checks and inventory-style queries so you can use them in compliance scenarios as well as live investigation.

 ## Quick Reference for MQL Built-ins